5 Ways to Scale Hotel Operations: Overcome Uncertain Occupancy Rates

 Schedule Housekeepers in Advance

-If there is a sudden increase in your occupancy rates, alert your team for the entire week.
+If there is a sudden increase in your guest occupancy rates, alert your hotel's team for the entire week.
 Add more housekeepers to the schedule in advance to anticipate guests’ needs.
-If there are sudden cancelations due to unforeseen circumstances, adjust the schedule accordingly.
+If there are sudden cancellations due to unforeseen circumstances, adjust the schedule accordingly.
 If a trend in new reservations holds steady, managers are also able to assign rooms to housekeepers weeks in advance.
 Once you optimize staff resources, you’ll avoid over- or understaffing as you try to play catch up.

 Similar to managers overseeing multiple departments, staff can widen their skill sets.
-One of the most effective training tools, digital checklists, can help employees quickly learn and master new responsibilities.
+One of the most effective training tools, digital hotel checklists, can help employees quickly learn and master new responsibilities.
 They can reference a clear list of steps to take as they are trained to maintain the highest standards in every department.

 Stay Updated on Health & Safety

-Access the newest SOPs with just a click to ensure your property’s compliance.
+Access the newest hotel SOPs with just a click to ensure your property’s compliance.
 With the hospitality industry’s standards updating constantly, it’s important to stay informed and follow the latest procedures.
 Guarantee that fewer people on staff never jeopardize health and safety adherence.

 Share Knowledge and Standardize the Training Process